bit-whisperer/RazerBlade152022Drivers/To Fix Audio/README.md

 Delete any of the ones that say THX and then restart the computer.

 Next install EqualizerAPO.
 I made an EQ preset to get you started.
-Its in this folder.
+It's in this folder.

 Apply it by overwriting the existing config in the EqualizerAPO\config directory and restart EqualizerAPO or your computer.